 Plusvalía.
 This is a municipal tax payable to the local council, based on the increase of the official value of the land between the purchase and the sale dates.
 Believe it or not, the official price of the land always increases in Spain.
 It is advisable to ask your lawyer to calculate this from the beginning, and depending on this, you may have more or less room for price negotiations, and it may even affect your asking sale price.
-Note 1 : A new law will be passed soon so the Plusvalia would be 0 in cases where the sale price is lower than the purchase price.
-However, this legal modification is not in force yet, so at present, (February 2018) the Plusvalia needs to be paid as it has been up to now, although in some cases a refund can be requested afterwards.
+Note: A new law will be passed soon so the Plusvalia would be 0 in cases where the sale price is lower than the purchase price.
+However, this legal modification is not in force yet, so at present, (May 2018), and particularly if you are Non Resident, the Plusvalia needs to be paid as it has been up to now, although in some cases a refund can be requested afterwards.
 Please ask your lawyer about this.

 Capital Gains Tax (CGT).
 Unlike the plusvalia, this tax is fairer because it is based on the actual profit obtained.
 Currently, Non Residents in Spain (but residents in EU countries) have to pay 19% on the profit.
 However it is important to know that even if you are making no profit at all, and due to you being a Non Resident, the buyer of your property will be obliged to retain 3% of the sale price on account of your possible tax liability.
 Of course, if you have no tax liability at all because you are losing money with the sale, or your liability if less than the 3% retained, you will be entitled to a total or partial tax rebate, depending on the case.

 Please note that the tax is not 3% of the sale price + 19% on the profit.
 The tax is only the latter; the retention is a payment on account of the tax.

 And now, let’s see the COSTS